 Discussion

 Calcifying marine species living at high latitudes may be particularly vulnerable to the impacts of ocean acidification due to more extreme changes projected to occur in those regions (Cooley et al. 2022; Pilcher et al., 2022).
-Crustaceans in some high latitude regions are likely already experiencing acidified conditions seasonally; the Bering Sea shelf already drops to seasonal lows of around pH 7.5 (Mathis et al. 2014) and mean bottom pH is projected to drop by a further 0.3 units by 2100 (Pilcher et al. 2022).
+Crustaceans in some high latitude regions are likely already experiencing acidified conditions seasonally; at present the Bering Sea shelf drops to seasonal lows of around pH 7.5 (Mathis et al. 2014) and mean bottom pH is projected to drop by a further 0.3 units by 2100 (Pilcher et al. 2022).
 Red king crab, which is one of several valuable commercial fisheries in Alaskan waters, are sensitive to changes in ocean chemistry, resulting in high mortality and decreased growth (Long et al., 2013; Coffey et al., 2017).
 Understanding which aspects of red king crab physiology are altered in acidified conditions, and which are critical to their survival, is important for understanding their adaptive potential and predicting population dynamics.
 Here, we provide the first study to describe the molecular signatures of juvenile red king crab that were reared from the larval stage in acidified conditions.

 Overall, RKC reared in OA are physiologically limited.
 There was a general reduction in transcriptional activity and inter-individual variability in OA-reared crab, suggesting that OA reduces the breadth of physiological functions compared to crabs reared in ambient seawater.
 Functional analysis indicates that energy production is depressed in OA conditions, which likely explains observed decreases in biosynthesis, the immune system, and myriad metabolic processes.
 The limited energy is shunted towards transcriptional regulation mechanisms, signaling systems, and control of growth.
-Transposable elements in OA-reared crab were highly active, particularly in the most severe OA treatment, and were expressed at consistent levels, suggesting that TEs play a role in the OA-stress response.
+Transposable elements (TEs) in OA-reared crab were highly active, particularly in the most severe OA treatment, and were expressed at consistent levels, suggesting that TEs play a role in the OA-stress response.
 Expression patterns across multiple pCO2 treatments reveal that much of the RKC transcriptome responds to OA in a dose-dependent manner, with most differentially expressed genes correlating negatively (42%) or positively (35%) with pCO2.
 In the remainder of this section we expand on effects to transposable element activity, describe other processes that are triggered and suppressed by OA exposure during development in red king crab, and expand on effects of OA on the immune system.
 Finally, we discuss differences in gene expression variation observed among treatments, and consider whether there were significant genetic differences among treatment groups that may have contributed to the observed gene expression profiles.

 Transposable elements are highly active in OA-reared crab